knetikmedia/knetikcloud-csharp-net20-client/docs/GamificationAchievementsApi.md

 <a name="createachievementtemplate"></a>
 # **CreateAchievementTemplate**
-> ModelTemplateResource CreateAchievementTemplate (ModelTemplateResource template)
+> TemplateResource CreateAchievementTemplate (TemplateResource template)

 Create an achievement template